apache/spark/README.md

 ## Installing from PyPI

-Airflow is published as `apache-airflow` package in PyPI.
+We publish Apache Airflow as `apache-airflow` package in PyPI.
 Installing it however might be sometimes tricky because Airflow is a bit of both a library and application.
 Libraries usually keep their dependencies open and applications usually pin them, but we should do neither and both at the same time.
 We decided to keep our dependencies as open as possible (in `setup.py`) so users can install different versions of libraries